-- The Fund: The Fund will use the amortized cost method of valuation, as permitted by Rule 2a-7 under the Investment Company Act, to seek to maintain a stable NAV of \$1.00 per share.
-Under Rule 2a-7, the Fund may invest only in U.S. dollar-denominated securities that are either (i) U.S. Government Securities, (ii) issued by other investment companies that are money market funds, or (iii) determined by the Investment Adviser to present minimal credit risks to the Fund.
+Each Government and Retail Fund will use the amortized cost method of valuation, as permitted by Rule 2a-7 under the Investment Company Act, to seek to maintain a stable NAV of \$1.00 per share.
+Under Rule 2a-7, each Fund may invest only in U.S. dollar-denominated securities that are either (i) U.S. Government Securities, (ii) issued by other investment companies that are money market funds, or (iii) determined by the Investment Adviser to present minimal credit risks to the Fund.
 Permissible investments must also meet certain risk-limiting conditions relating to portfolio maturity, diversification, and liquidity.
 These operating policies may be more restrictive than the fundamental policies set forth in the Statement of Additional Information (the "SAI").
-In order to maintain a rating from a rating organization, each Fund may be subject to additional investment restrictions. - The Investors: The Fund is generally designed for investors seeking a higher rate of return than traditional money market instruments and convenient liquidation privileges.
-In addition, the Fund is designed for investors seeking a stable NAV per share.
-The Fund is particularly suitable for banks, corporations and other financial institutions that seek investment of short-term funds for their own accounts or for the accounts of their customers.
+In order to maintain a rating from a rating organization, each Fund may be subject to additional investment restrictions.